racerxr650r/avrOS/README.md

     ```console
     make flash
     ```
+These instructions are similar for Fedora and MacOS.
+You'll need to use the appropiate package manager

 [^1]: The make flash target will build and program the application into flash
 [^2]: If you are using a different programmer that is supported by AVRDUDE,